Bluehost vs Squarespace 2025: which is better?

 Extra features

-Bluehost and Squarespace both come with a bunch of custom tools for website management.
-Bluehost is definitely one of the most functional hosting providers compared to the competitors.
+Bluehost and Squarespace both come with custom tools for website management.
+Bluehost is definitely one of the most functional hosting providers compared to its competitors.
 Meanwhile, Squarespace offers more than a regular website builder too.

 With Bluehost, you’ll get to use a bunch of extra stuff:

 But one tool is more helpful than the others, and that is WordPress staging.
 This feature creates a copy of your site that only you can see.
 You can use it for editing design, testing plugin updates, or introducing new functionalities.
-It’s like a playground.
-And you can make those changes appear on the actual live website with a click of a button.
+And you can make those changes appear on the actual live website with the click of a button.

 Staging adds a layer of privacy and security.
 Plus, your services remain uninterrupted – users are guaranteed a good experience at all times when on your website.